 Round-the-clock monitoring of issues

 Remote monitoring systems monitor all critical conditions 24/7 and provide instant notifications when an issue occurs.
-They can monitor any environmental changes that threaten animal safety, including temperature, humidity, tank water levels, power outages and equipment failures.
+They can monitor any environmental changes that threaten animal safety, including

 The faster you learn about a threat, the faster you can respond and potentially save animals.
 If the system detects unsafe temperatures or a power failure, it sends an alert immediately to personnel via phone call, text message or email.
 This means you spend less time and money monitoring your facility and you get peace of mind knowing that your animals are well-protected.